fab2s/YaEtl/README.md

     $leftJoinOnClause  = new OnClause('fromKeyAliasAsInRecord', 'fromKeyAliasAsInRecord', [$suitableObject, 'suitableMethod], $defaultRecord);
     ```
-    If you where to add a fromer without aggregating it to another, it would then just generate its records, using, or not, each upstream record as argument.
-This would result into this extractor to generate several records each time it is triggered in the flow, eg, each time a records arrives at its point of execution in the flow.

 * the `transform(TransformerInterface $trasformer)` method adds a transformer to the flow that will transform each record one by one, later referred as Transformer

     Transformers are simple really, they just take a record as parameter and return a transformed version of the record.
 Simplest use case could be to change character encoding, but they could also be used to match a loader data structure, as a way to make it reusable, or just because it is required by the business logic.